vadis-project/sv-ident/README.md

 > We released trial data

 ## Task Description
-The task aims to build systems that, given a scientific social science publication, can robustly identify all mentions of relevant survey variables (see [http://www.aclweb.org/anthology/W17-2907](http://www.aclweb.org/anthology/W17-2907) for more explanations).
+The task aims to build systems that, given a scientific social science publication, can robustly identify all mentions of relevant survey variables [[1](https://aclanthology.org/W17-2907/),[2](https://aclanthology.org/L18-1084/)].

 The shared task is split into two sub-tasks: